-VivacityIT: Yes, we can add a simple Tweetbox for Tweet testing in setting page, We will try to add this too in next version.
+VivacityIT: Yes, we can add a simple Tweetbox for Tweet testing on the setting page, We will try to add this too in the next version.

 Kevin: It seems only site administrators can use the plugin, do you have plans to make it work for site “authors” or “editors”?